universal-ctags/ctags/docs/internal.rst

-A case when a tool generates the input file from another file, a tool can record the original source file to the generated file with using the `#line` directive. `source` is used for tracking/recording the informations appeared on #line directives.
+A case when a tool generates the input file from another file, a tool can record the original source file to the generated file with using the `#line` directive. `source` is used for tracking/recording the information appeared on #line directives.

 Regex pattern matching are also done behind calling the functions of this group.